pyControl/docs/docs/index.md

 ### Installation

-Download the latest version of pyControl as a zip file from the github [repository](https://github.com/pyControl/pyControl)).
+Download the latest version of pyControl as a zip file from the [releases](https://github.com/pyControl/code/releases) page.
 Unzip the folder on your computer and you will have the following folder structure:

 ```
 - pyControl